 It’s Time to Get Back Up

 Trust me, I know.
-Up until last June I was in the best shape of my life; I had single digit body fat percentage, I was lifting the most weight I’ve ever lifted, and I was feeling fantastic.
+Up until last June, I was in the best shape of my life; I had a single-digit body fat percentage, I was lifting the most weight I’ve ever lifted, and I was feeling fantastic.

 Then it happened, I really can’t even remember how.
 There wasn’t a specific exercise where anything popped, I just started to get a burning sensation in my lower back and I started to lose torso flexibility; I had lower back pain.

 This is one of the most common problems in America with 80% of adults experiencing low-back pain during their lives (Frymoyer and Cats-Baril 1991).

 I just couldn’t fathom it would happen to me at 25-26 years old, I thought I was invincible.

 Now it didn’t happen overnight, it started as just a minor inconvenience but slowly got progressively worse from June through September.
 I couldn’t get out of bed, my lower back hurt so badly.
 I could barely put on my shoes and on the worst days, my girlfriend had to help me out (bless her heart)!

 I’m talking about pain so bad I gave up exercising for almost a month.
 I’ve never gone that long without working out that I can remember.

 This lack of mobility was killing me and just sitting in the car or sleeping became uncomfortable.
 I was only getting four hours of sleep a night from constantly rolling around.

 Since I couldn’t work out and was always in pain I started to lose self-confidence.
 It’s a depressing thing going from the best shape of your life to being barely able to tie your shoes.

 Depressing is the wrong word, it was more of a humbling experience.